dominicsayers/reserved_subdomain/README.md

 ReservedSubdomain.new('www').reserved? # => true
 ```

+## Reserved subdomains

+The actual subdomain names that are marked as reserved can be found in the text files in the [literals](https://github.com/dominicsayers/reserved_subdomain/tree/master/lib/reserved_subdomain/literals) directory.

 ## Configuration

 Each time you use ReservedSubdomain it loads the list of reserved names from a file.
 This can be slow if you're doing these checks frequently.